IonRepo/IonDiff/README.md

 ## Installation

-To download the repository and install the dependencies:
+To download the repository and install the dependencies run in a terminal:

 ```bash
 git clone https://github.com/IonRepo/IonDiff.git